Vietnam stock prediction (HOSE): a frontier market and an honest, modest edge

-The interesting part isn't the weak number; it's the why.
+The interesting part isn't the headline number; it's the texture underneath it.
 Some of it is real market structure.
-Some of it, I suspect, is my own data pipeline.
-I'll be honest about both.
+Some of it is my own data pipeline, and I want to be honest about that, because it's the single biggest caveat on this market.

 It's a frontier market, not an emerging one.
 Vietnam is still classified a tier below "emerging," and that label captures real roughness: patchier liquidity, a younger rulebook, and less smooth price discovery than the developed markets my pipeline was first built for.
 Frontier microstructure β gaps, daily price limits, thin order books on some names β produces sharp, discontinuous moves that a momentum-and-pattern model reads poorly.